laxmikant-ainapure/upcxx/docs/upc-hybrid.md

   and compatible settings for any non-default GASNet configure options.
 * The C++ compiler used for UPC++ must be ABI compatible with the backend C compiler configured for UPCR.
 * UPCR must use `upcc -nopthreads` mode (ie UPC++ interop does not support pthread-as-UPC-thread mode).
-* All objects linked into one executable must agree upon GASNet conduit, debug mode and thread-safety setting.
+* All object files linked into one executable must agree upon GASNet conduit, debug mode and thread-safety setting.
 * If `UPCXX_THREADMODE=par`, then must pass `upcc -uses-threads`.
   This in turn may require UPCR's `configure --enable-uses-threads`.
 * The link command should use the UPCR link wrapper, and specify `upcc -link-with='upcxx <args>'`.